ibm-cloud-docs/vpc/hub-spoke-withdrawing-dns-sharing.md

 To disconnect DNS sharing to a DNS hub VPC, the DNS-shared VPC authorized user can unshare the Virtual Private Endpoint (VPE) gateways to the DNS hub VPC.
 {: shortdesc}

-You can disconnect DNS sharing to a hub VPC with the UI, CLI, API, or Terraform.
+You can disconnect DNS sharing to a hub VPC with the console, CLI, API, or Terraform.

 ## Before you begin
 {: #dns-sharing-before-you-begin}